acobster/mystery-calculator/README.md

 ## TODO

+*This is work-in-progress that I hack on in my spare time.
+As such, not everything works as expected, and will likely be revised.*

+* Finish BossExplainer
+* Implement "unlocking" (i.e. disable Binary/Boss mode until previous steps have been visited)
 * Fix Netlify builds
 * Fix Answer height so mode btns don't jump around
-* Implement "unlocking" (i.e. disable Binary/Boss mode until previous steps have been visited)
-* Finish BossExplainer
 * Rework BinaryCalculator prose?
 * Optimize responsiveness for tablet?